 If you’re wondering how to get content for your website and are limited on time or lack the literary skills to write your own content, but have some extra money, outsourcing is a great option for you.
 There are many sites that offer paid freelance writers.
 Two examples of these kind of sites are www.fiverr.com and www.upwork.com.
 All you have to do is simply post your ‘project’ and then writers will “bid” on your project for the job.
 The writers will offer to write a set number of articles, and also inform you of a price per article.
 You can get a writer to write an article for you for as little as $5.
 But be careful, generally the more you spend, the better quality of writing you get.

-Outsourcing can be somewhat of a hit or miss type of situation though, as many of the cheaper writers don’t speak English as a first language.
+Outsourcing can be somewhat of a hit or miss type of situation though, as many of the less expensive writers don’t speak English as their first language.
 Some writers will even write confusing passages and be vague on the topic you have chosen for them.
 Writers like this rarely contribute to the quality of your site aside from filling space.
 However, if you pay a bit more money you can generally find good writers who will greatly benefit your website.

 2. Using private label rights resources